'Fantasy' to think others will follow Brexit, EU's Moscovici tells Trump

 Europe's best response until Trump's inauguration would be to remain in "wait-and-see" mode and watch the first steps of its new administration.

-"We must be extremely vigilant, mobilised and, when the times comes, reactive, if a certain spirit is confirmed."
+"We must be extremely vigilant, mobilized and, when the times comes, reactive, if a certain spirit is confirmed."

 "Europe must not be naive and Europe must be able to react," he said.